-The four anchors were derived from a verse in Acts chapter two:
+The four anchors were derived from a verse in Acts chapter two.
+The new converts were -

 The "Four Anchors" was framed for potential recruits as the foundation of the Christian life.
 The appeal was to learn serious personal discipleship.
 "The apostle's teaching" was not just ordinary Bible reading; it was in-depth Chapter Summary Bible study.
 Fellowship was not just on Sunday around the coffee and donuts in the courtyard; it was authentic involvement in each others' lives.
 Prayer was not just, "Help!" or "Thank you"; it was wrestling in prayer all night on your knees.

 However, in the presentation, each of the four elements were described in another aspect as well: as a pattern laid down for the proper corporate expression of the church.
 The hidden agenda was to persuade Christians that Acts 2:42 was the only correct expression of the church.
 Classic "bait and switch".
 All other churches were seriously wrong, and--surprise!--the discipler happened to know of a church that followed this New Testament pattern, - the Geftakys Assembly.